zbouvier/SplattyBird-Tutorial/README.md

 Inside the ecs.addEach function you will need to get the velocity of the entity, and it's gravity.
 The reason I am setting the value for gravity on the player entity is so we can tweak the gravity per entity later.

 Lets add two variables inside our system, one to store the player's velocity, and one to store the player's gravity.
 To get values out of the entity's components in Splat ECS we use the `get` method.
-Since everything in the entity pool has a unique ID, the ID is what we use to tell SPlat ECS which entity we are looking for.
+Since everything in the entity pool has a unique ID, the ID is what we use to tell Splat ECS which entity we are looking for.
 Since the system is applying the code to each entity with a "gravity" component it acts a lot like a loop, the "entity" attribute on line 4 is the id of the current entity it is running on.

 So let's go ahead and add those two variables with `get`: